voedger/voedger-internals/server/design/sequences.md

   Flush()

   // Panics if actualization is already in progress.
-  // If generation is in progress closes generation.
+  // Panics if generation is not in progress.
-  // If flusher() is running stops and waits for it.
+  // If flusher() is running, stops and waits for it.
   // Starts actualizer().
   Actualize()
 }